Kaltsoon/data-management-and-databases/slidev/10-database-normalisation.md

 <pre>CourseOffering (<u>coursecode</u>, <u>offeringnumber</u>, startdate, teachernumber)</pre>

-- In this relations there's for example the following functional dependency:
+- In this relation, there are, for example, the following functional dependencies:
   - ✅ `{coursecode, offeringnumber} → startdate, teachernumber`

 ---